Antique Copying Machines

 Plate 21B, Edison Mimeograph, A.B.
 Dick Co., Chicago, IL,

 Plate 23, Mimeograph No. 12

 Until the late-1880s, stencils were written by hand.
 The types of stencils that had been

 developed could not be prepared by typewriters.
 Typewriter stencils were

 introduced in the late-1880s and underwent significant improvements during the

 following years.
-To cut a stencil with a typewriter, one covered the stencil
+One way to cut a stencil with a typewriter was to cover the stencil

-with a fine "perforating silk" cloth and typed without a ribbon.
+with a fine "perforating silk" cloth and type without a ribbon.
 In 1894, the A.

 B. Dick Company marketed the Edison Mimeograph Typewriter shown in Plate

 24 (with the carriage raised); for additional photographs, click here.
 For a discussion of the